-The placing authority for the child /children concerned must also be notified - out of hours notify EDT
+The placing authority responsible for the affected child or children must also be informed.
+In out-of-hours cases, contact should be made with EDT.

-Follow Red Flag procedure for notifying senior managers within Keys
+Please follow the Red Flag procedure to ensure senior managers within Keys are appropriately notified.